 - Omnidirectional mode – Yeah, exactly, the sound comes from and goes in all directions.

-- Stereo mode – this would be your best option when you need the clearest possible separation of the sounds coming from the left or right side.
+- Stereo mode – this would be your best option when you need the clearest possible separation of sounds from the left or right side.

 As you can see, the yeti pro works in all modes.
-Still, for gaming purposes, the cardioid mode will most likely be your first (and best) option.
+Still, the cardioid mode will most likely be your first (and best) option for gaming purposes.

-Now that I’ve introduced you to the microphone specs and functionality features, let me just share a few more details, so you can better understand later on how to actually set up the blue yeti mic.
+Now that I’ve introduced you to the microphone specs and functionality features, let me share a few more details, so you can better understand later how to set up the Blue Yeti mic.